Techtonica/curriculum/javascript/javascript-9.md

 # Javascript 9 - Callbacks and Promises

 ### Projected Time
-About 1.1 hours
+1 to 2 hours
 - 30 minutes for Demonstration
-- 30 minutes for Independent Practice
+- 50 minutes for Independent Practice
 - 10 minutes for Checking Understanding

 ### Prerequisites